top of page

 8. Do you only edit books, or do you do other types of jobs as well?

-I’m a freelancer, so I’m definitely interested in other writing and editing jobs.
+I’m a freelancer, so I’m definitely interested in other writing and editing opportunities.
 Feel free to contact me to discuss your project and custom pricing.

-I may occasionally change my rates to account for the rising costs to run my business.
-The last change was November 2023.
-I frequently offer specials that can earn new clients 10-15% off certain editing projects.
-Look out for those announcements on Twitter (X), Facebook, Instagram, and TikTok, and mention them prior to signing your contract.
+I adjust my rates every November 1 to account for inflation, the rising costs to run my business, and to keep in line with industry standards.
+I try to keep my rates below the Editorial Freelancers Association (EFA) averages because I work with a lot of first-time authors.
+I occasionally offer specials that can earn new clients 10-15% off certain editing packages.
+Look out for those announcements on social media, and mention them to me prior to signing your contract.

 10. How far in advance do you book?

 That all depends.
-Typically, I am booked about 3-6 months out, but clients don't always give me their projects on time, or they may cancel altogether if life gets in the way.
-Openings pop up here and there, so I encourage you to reach out to inquire!
-I can usually fit a beta read in pretty quickly because I balance those with other projects along the way.
+Typically, I am booked about 2-3 months out, but clients don't always give me their projects on time, or they may cancel altogether if life gets in the way.
+Openings pop up here and there, so I encourage you to reach out to inquire.

 11. Are you a member of any professional organizations?
 Do you have any certifications?

 Yes.
-I am a member of the Editorial Freelancer's Association (EFA) and the Freelancer's Union.
-While I do not have any certifications, I typically attend 2-5 conferences per year for writers and editors to stay abreast of what's going on in the field.
+I am a member of the Editorial Freelancers Association (EFA), the Freelancers Union, the Virginia and Northern Virginia Writers Clubs, and the Women's Fiction Writers Association.
+While I do not have any certifications, I attend 2-5 conferences per year for writers and editors to stay abreast of what's going on in the field.

 12. I have some additional questions.
 How do I contact you?

-Click on Contact at the top of the page or email me at elizabethmerckauthor@gmail.com.
+Click on Contact at the top of the page to use my web form, or email me at elizabethmerckauthor@gmail.com.

 bottom of page